Privacy policy

 How we Store Your Information

-Your information is securely stored on Clue Software systems, based within the UK or EU at a third-party data centres and protected by appropriate security measures including stringent access controls with access provided on a Need-to-Know basis.
+Your personal information is securely stored on Clue Software systems, based within the UK or EU at third-party data centres and protected by appropriate security measures including stringent access controls with access provided on a need-to-know basis.
 Personal data is managed in accordance with our data protection policy and supporting procedures.

-Clue Software systems are managed in part on our behalf by BOM IT Solutions (www.bomitsolutions.co.uk) within their data centre at Clue House, Central Trading Estate, Petherton Road, Hengrove, Bristol, BS14 9BZ.
+Clue Software systems are managed in part on our behalf by BOM IT Solutions (www.bomitsolutions.co.uk) at Clue House, Central Trading Estate, Petherton Road, Hengrove, Bristol, BS14 9BZ.

-Clue Software also make use of Microsoft cloud systems to support business operations.
-Personal data may therefore be stored in Microsoft data centres, all of which provide protective measures and comply with data protection regulation.
+Clue Software also uses Microsoft cloud systems to support business operations.
+Personal data may therefore be stored in Microsoft data centres, all of which provide protective measures and comply with data protection regulations.

-Clue Software regularly review all retained personal information to ensure that it is still necessary for Clue Software to hold this information.
+Clue Software regularly reviews all retained personal information to ensure that it is still necessary for Clue Software to hold this information.
 Specific retention periods are dependent on the type of information held and the purpose for collecting and holding this information.
-If you would like to know how long your data is kept please contact the DPO.
+If you would like to know how long your personal data is kept, please contact our DPO.

 As well as the third parties set out above, we may share your personal data with other people or organisations for the purposes set out above, as follows:

-• Service providers that help us to run and maintain our business and our Website and provide IT and administration services, such as hosting providers, customer relationship management providers, accounting providers and other IT service providers;
+• Service providers that help us to run and maintain our business, our Website and provide IT and administration services, such as hosting providers, customer relationship management providers, accounting providers and other IT service providers;

 • Professional advisers, including lawyers, bankers, auditors and insurers who provide professional services to us;

-• HM Revenue and Customers, regulators and other authorities, who require reporting of processing activities in certain circumstances; and
+• HM Revenue and Customs, regulators and other authorities, who require reporting of processing activities in certain circumstances; and

-• Third parties to whom we may choose to sell, transfer or merge parts of our business or assets.
+• Our investors, lenders or third parties to whom we may choose to sell, transfer or merge parts of our business or assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy policy.

-We’ll treat the information we hold as confidential and may share information with the above who are also required to keep your information confidential, safe and secure.
+We’ll treat the personal information we hold as confidential and may share information with these third parties who are also required to keep your information confidential, safe and secure.

 Transfers of your personal data